 Can I skip the writing sections, as NCAA doesn’t require it?

+Even though NCAA doesn’t require the writing section, some universities require it.
 If universities that interest you don’t require the writing section, which includes two multiple choice grammar sections and one essay, then you don’t have to study for it.
 But on test day, you can’t skip the writing sections, so you might as well do your best on it, even if you didn’t study for it.